dokeefemain/PLCProject/Specification Document.md

 Specification Document
 ______________________

--Key Word List: and, or, nah(not), Tru(True), False, import, from, class, def, if, ifel, else, for, while, return, try, except, int, String, char, bool
+-Key Word List: and, or, nah(not), Tru(True), False, import, from, class, def, if, ifel, else, for, while, return, try, except, int, String, char, bool, global, nonlocal

 -Grammars for keywords, statements, and expressions over all syntax are evaluated